How To Feed A Loon

 Use a variety of mushrooms, if possible.
 We like a combination of button, shiitake, and baby Bella.
 Cut the stems from the shiitake before slicing, as they can sometimes be a little rubbery in the final dish.

 You can substitute a dry white wine or port for the sherry.
-If you prefer no alcohol at all, simply omit.
+If you prefer no alcohol at all, simply omit it.
 It adds a depth of flavor, but the soup will still be delicious without it.

 If using dried mushrooms, be sure to soak in warm water for at least 20 to 30 minutes before adding to the pot.
 Use the soaking liquid along with the stock when simmering the mushrooms.

-If you feel the soup is too thin, then just before adding the cream, take 1 tbsp of corn starch and 1 tbsp of cold water and mix together, then pour into the soup.
+If you feel the soup is too thin, then just before adding the cream, take 1 tablespoon of cornstarch and 1 tablespoon of cold water and mix together, then pour into the soup.
 Stir until thickened.
-This will take a couple minutes to thicken.
+This will take a couple of minutes to thicken.
 If still not thick enough, repeat this process.
 Be careful not to add too much of the slurry, it will thicken up too much if you do!

 If you feel the soup is too thick, simply thin with a little more stock until the desired consistency is reached.